-GOVERNANCE INDICATORS UNIT OF MEASURE FY2021 ENTERPRIZE RISK MANAGEMENT (i) Committed to assessment of all potential business risks in all business units; enforce full business recovery policy planning with complete procedures and rehearsals to address any potential risk in all operational business units; compliance 100% (ii) The board has oversight of risk management policy that are 100% committed to enforce corruption risk assessment; with complete procedures to address corruption in operations that are assessed to compliance 100% be "high risk"; including confidential or anonymous whistle-blowing mechanism for all staff and suppliers; (iii) Committed to 100% training for all employees on the anti- corruption policy and risk management; Including communication and disclosures of anti-corruption policy to all employees covering all possible enterprise risks and data; percentage 100% (iv) Committed to 100% communication for all related suppliers and customers on the anti-corruption policy and potential risk areas; percentage 100% (v) Zero incident of material losses for each period; number of incidents 0 (vi) Zero incident of corruption and bribery for each period; number of incidents 0 (vii) Full disclosure of number of staff disciplined or dismissed due to non-compliance with anti-corruption policy/policies; number 0 (viii) Full disclosure of cost of fines, penalties, or settlements in relation to corruption. currency 0 CORPORATE GOVERNANCE (i) Committed compliance to 100% full disclosure of details about all the directors; compliance 100% (ii) Commitment compliance to gender diversity on the board: including women on the Executive committee or equivalent; ratio 16.67% (iii) Committed to compliance towards a fully non-executive Audit Committee or Audit Board with all independent directors; compliance Yes (iv) Committed compliance to full disclosures of all fixed and variable remuneration for: (a) Executive Directors included in the company's remuneration disclosures; (b) Non-executive board members; compliance Yes (v) Committed compliance to allows all shareholders to have the right to vote on all director appointments and dismissals; and the full disclosure of voting results; compliance Yes
+GOVERNANCE INDICATORS UNIT OF MEASURE FY2022 ENTERPRISE RISK MANAGEMENT (i) Committed to assessment of all potential business risks in all business units; enforce full business recovery policy planning with complete procedures and rehearsals to address any potential risk in all operational business units; compliance 100% (ii) The board has oversight of risk management policy that are 100% committed to enforce corruption risk assessment; with complete procedures to address corruption in operations that are assessed to be "high risk"; including confidential or anonymous whistle-blowing mechanism for all staff and suppliers; compliance 100% (iii) Committed to 100% training for all employees on the anti- corruption policy and risk management; Including communication and disclosures of anti-corruption policy to all employees covering all possible enterprise risks and data; percentage 100% (iv) Committed to 100% communication for all related suppliers and customers on the anti-corruption policy and potential risk areas; percentage 100% (v) Zero incident of material losses for each period; number of incidents 0 (vi) Zero incident of corruption and bribery for each period; number of incidents 0 (vii) Full disclosure of number of staff disciplined or dismissed due to non-compliance with anti-corruption policy/policies; number 0 (viii) Full disclosure of cost of fines, penalties, or settlements in relation to corruption. currency 0

-(vi) Committed compliance to conduct periodic full internal audits and evaluation on all operating business units to identify potential risks areas; risk Level extremely low (vii) Committed compliance to full compliance of periodic evaluation of board effectiveness; including disclosure of number of times the board/each committee have/has met per annum. effectiveness Level extremely high TAX COMPLIANCE (i) Zero incidents of tax non-compliance for each period. number of incidents 0 INFOTECH AND DATA SECURITY (i) Zero incident of data loses for each period; number of incidents 0 (ii) Zero incident of security breaches for each period. number of incidents 0
+CORPORATE GOVERNANCE (i) Committed compliance to 100% full disclosure of details about all the directors; compliance 100% (ii) Commitment compliance to gender diversity on the board: including women on the Executive committee or equivalent; ratio 20% (iii) Committed to compliance towards a fully non-executive Audit Committee or Audit Board with all independent directors; compliance Yes (iv) Committed compliance to full disclosures of all fixed and variable remuneration for: (a) Executive Directors included in the company's remuneration disclosures; (b) non-executive board members; compliance Yes (v) Committed compliance to allows all shareholders to have the right to vote on all director appointments and dismissals; and the full disclosure of voting results; compliance Yes (vi) Committed compliance to conduct periodic full internal audits and evaluation on all operating business units to identify potential risks areas; risk Level extremely low (vii) Committed compliance to full compliance of periodic evaluation of board effectiveness; including disclosure of number of times the board/each committee have/has met per annum. effectiveness Level extremely high TAX COMPLIANCE (i) Zero incidents of tax non-compliance for each period. number of incidents 0 INFOTECH AND DATA SECURITY (i) Zero incident of data loses for each period; number of incidents 0 (ii) Zero incident of security breaches for each period. number of incidents 0

-1.3.1.2.
-RESPONSIBLE INNOVATION AND SERVICES
+1.3.1.2 RESPONSIBLE INNOVATION AND SERVICES

-In FY2021, we continue to develop the advanced precision cleaning and coating in the 3nm process technology in Taiwan and 8nm process technology in Singapore.
+In FY2022, we continue to develop the advanced precision cleaning and coating in the 3nm process technology in Taiwan and 8nm process technology in Singapore.
 We also led the most advanced precision cleaning and coating for the next generation memory wafer process in both Taiwan and Singapore.

-In FY2021, our R&D team continued to research and develop more environmentally friendly methods for our chemical management, coating, and cleaning processes, we improved our production process flow and productivity, and most importantly we replace the dangerous and hazardous steps and processes that are not safe and conducive to the physical and mental health of employees and the environment.
+In FY2022, our R&D team continued to strengthen our innovation platform and value creation and increase research and development activities linked to solving sustainability challenges, including climate change and pollution control.
+Our R&D team also continued to research and develop more specialized capabilities and environmentally friendly methods for our chemical management, coating, and cleaning processes, we improved our production process flow and productivity, and most importantly we replace the dangerous and hazardous steps and processes that are not safe and conducive to the physical and mental health of employees and the environment.